kyma-project/cli/docs/gen-docs/kyma_completion.md

 ### Options inherited from parent commands

 ```
-      --kubeconfig string   Path to kubeconfig (default "/Users/d063295/.kube/config")
+      --kubeconfig string   Specifies the path to the KUBECONFIG file. (default "/Users/d063295/.kube/config")
-      --non-interactive     Do not use spinners
+      --non-interactive     Enables the non-interactive shell mode.
-  -v, --verbose             verbose output
+  -v, --verbose             Displays detailed details about the actions triggered by the command.
 ```

 ### SEE ALSO